 Manfred: Duh… who wants to be smart!

-But even though Manfred did not want to be smart, Tom of course wanted to be…
+But even though Manfred didn’t want to be smart, Tom did…

 Tom: Did you hear that Manfred?
 The Pill of Smartness.
 Oh if I can find it I’ll be so smart I’ll get good grades in school without doing any homework!